 Questions - All 8.
 Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
-9. What criteria should be considered by the State Government in approving recognised organisations?
-Membership requirements & documents 10.
-Are there any other class of dogs that should be exempt from mandatory desexing?
-Yes No Unsure Please provide reasons for your preference:
+Yes All Dogswest members should be exempt from mandatory sterilisation whether they are a breeder or not. □ No ☐ Unsure 9.
+What criteria should be considered by the State Government in approving recognised organisations?
+Only organisations that have proven standards, oversight of member activities, and rules and regulations that are actively enforced should be considered.
+Dogwest, an affiliate of the Australian National Kennel Council (ANKC) is the only organisation in WA which meets this criteria.
+In fact, Lisa Baker MLA, has referred to Dogswest as the 'gold standard'.
+10. Are there any other class of dogs that should be exempt from mandatory desexing?